 Get this when you book through us:

-A half-bottle of champagne and a box of chocolates per stay; Smith guests also get daily full-English breakfast
+A half-bottle of champagne and a box of chocolates a stay

 11am.
 Later check-out is possible, subject to availability.
 Earliest check-in, 3pm.

-Breakfast is not usually included in room rates, but (lucky you) it's included as your Smith Extra.
-A £12 National Trust donation a person (£6 per child) must be paid at check-out.
+Breakfast is not usually included in room rates.
+An £18 National Trust donation a person (£6 per child) must be paid at check-out.
 For non-guests a donation of £7 at lunch or £2 at dinner is charged.

 Take a pleasure trip by river – Cliveden has a flotilla of boats.
 Cliveden has its own three-bedroom riverside guesthouse, Spring Cottage, where you can request a butler to see to your whims for an extra charge.
 This holiday house also has history: Profumo and friends frolicked here in the run-up to the huge political scandal in the Sixties.

 Pavilion spa, state-of-the-art Technogym gym, indoor and outdoor tennis courts, squash courts, boathouse with two boats, helipad, library, DVD/CD selection.
 In-room amenities: TV, DVD/CD player, roll-top baths, under-floor heating.

 Our favourite rooms